MDU-C2/MARC-HT25/media/Guide/step_by_step_guide.md

+# Step by step guide
-Here you will follow a step by step guide to set everything up to run your first script.
+Here you will follow a step by step guide to set everything up to run the system

-## Start the system
+## 1. Clone the Repo
 Start by making a clone of this repo , you'll need [Git](https://git-scm.com) installed on your computer.
 From your command line:

 ```bash